 - A. Except as provided in Section 3.B, below, each employee shall, within thirty-one (31) calendar days of the date of hire, as a condition of employment become and remain a member of the Union in good standing, or pay to the Union a "service fee" (also known as an "agency fee").
 The amount of the service fee shall be calculated by the Union.
 Employees may also choose, in lieu of joining the Union or paying the service fee, to make a regular monetary contribution to the United Way or Red Cross equal to the periodic dues uniformly required as a condition of membership in the Union.
 The option of a charitable contribution is only available to employees who demonstrate a sincere religious or moral conviction against supporting a union.
-The validity of the conviction will be determined by the Union. - B. Employees are not subject to Section 3.A., above, if they previously opted out of the requirement to join the Union, including but not limited to those employees who opted out of the requirement to join the Union at any time prior to 13:30 on February 1, 2012.
-Employees who have opted out may remain non-members of the Union and shall not be required to pay Union dues, or a service fee, or make a charitable contribution equivalent to Union dues for the duration of their employment with ACRC.

-- C. If any employee subject to subsection A above fails to comply with that subsection, the Union may advise the employee in writing of the employee's obligation with a copy to the Employer.
+The validity of the conviction will be determined by the Union. - Β. Employees are not subject to Section 3.A., above, if they previously opted out of the requirement to join the Union, including but not limited to those employees who opted out of the requirement to join the Union at any time prior to 13:30 on February 1, 2012.
+Employees who have opted out may remain non-members of the Union and shall not be required to pay Union dues, or a service fee, or make a charitable contribution equivalent to Union dues for the duration of their employment with If any employee subject to Section 3.B. who has opted out of the ACRC. requirement to join the Union, later voluntarily becomes a member of the Union, they shall as a condition of continued employment maintain their membership for the duration of this Agreement. - C. If any employee subject to subsection A above fails to comply with that subsection, the Union may advise the employee in writing of the employee's obligation with a copy to the Employer.
 Failure of the employee to retroactively comply with subparagraph A within 15 days after receipt of the written notice from the Union will result in automatic termination. - D. The Employer agrees to deduct periodic dues from the employee's paycheck and promptly remit to the Union upon submission to the Employer of a proper written authorization by the employee. - E. The Employer shall promptly notify the Union, in writing, of the name, mailing address, starting salary, classification, and date of hire of any new employee within the bargaining unit.
 The Employer shall send to the Union, monthly, a list of bargaining unit employees terminated during the previous month.